ual/dataquick/ucb_documentation/indicators.md

 • Values are the count of currently standing residential properties that were built in each year
 • Code is in `stats_construction.py`

+**Update 11-03-2014**
+• Added columns for all years going back to the earliest recorded construction
+• Years with no construction in any census tract are skipped
+• Output is in `stats_construction_20141103.csv`

 **Next steps**
 • None